Matt Breida

-Matthew John Breida (born February 28, 1995) is an American former professional football running back who played seven seasons in the National Football League (NFL) with the San Francisco 49ers, Miami Dolphins, Buffalo Bills, and New York Giants.
+Matthew John Breida (born February 28, 1995) is an American former professional football player who was a running back for seven seasons in the National Football League (NFL).
 He played college football for the Georgia Southern Eagles and signed with the 49ers as an undrafted free agent in 2017.
+Breida also played for the Miami Dolphins, Buffalo Bills, and New York Giants.

 Early life

 Breida's adoptive parents moved the family from Hudson, Florida, to Spring Hill, north of Tampa.
 There, Breida attended Nature Coast Technical High School in nearby Brooksville, Florida, where he played high school football for the Sharks.

 College career

-Breida played college football at Georgia Southern.
+Breida played college football for the Eagles at Georgia Southern University.
 As a sophomore in 2014, he rushed for a Sun Belt Conference-leading 1,485 yards (second most by a GSU sophomore to Adrian Peterson) and 17 touchdowns on 171 carries, along with eight receptions for 97 yards and a touchdown.
 This included a career-best 210 yards against Navy on November 15.

 As a junior in 2015, Breida improved to 1,609 yards (second in the conference to Larry Rose III) and a conference-leading 17 touchdowns on 203 carries.

 As a senior in 2016, Breida's statistics declined to 646 rushing yards and three touchdowns on 168 carries, along with 11 receptions for 53 yards and two touchdowns.
 This significant decrease in output was not due to injury, but at least partially due to first-time head coach Tyson Summers' unsuccessful move from a triple option offense.
 Breida's 8.7 and 7.9 yards per carry his sophomore and junior years are the two best in school history, and despite only two productive years, he finished sixth in school history in total rushing yards.